andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

     including:

-    * Finding and securing public space where we can display campaign messages
+    * Finding and securing public space where we can display key messages

     * Sharing stories on social media